 Datto VP of business development, Rob Rae takes a more optimistic view of the incoming change.

-However the future plays out for MSPs, we can be sure that change and adaptability is the key to ensuring their continued success in 2018.
+However the future plays out for MSPs, we can be sure that change and adaptability is the key to ensuring their continued success in 2018.3.
+A big new space for specialised system integrators

 “For example, with onsite AR/VR integration it's not just about the device, it's about the software and systems.
 AR and VR have infinite possibilities and each use-case will require specialised integration with existing systems,” she comments.

-Next-gen hardware is sure to make waves throughout the channel in 2018 and being ready to help partners and enterprise merge it effectively into their current systems will certainly pay off.
+Next-gen hardware is sure to make waves throughout the channel in 2018 and being ready to help partners and enterprise merge it effectively into their current systems will certainly pay off.4.
+AI is poised to take the wheel

 There are good reasons to believe that 2018 is the year where we will see artificial intelligence taking its place in the day-to-day world of business.